 Khadra’s brother went to the military barracks and discovered the boy had been in military custody for a short time, and were told that he would be held for longer.

-Bashir was handed over to UNICEF who placed him in a counseling and social reintegration program run for the UN agency by the Elman Foundation.
-Members of the foundation called Khadra and explained that Bashir needed to join an Interim Care Centre (ICC) and undergo psychosocial counseling, after which he would join an education and vocational training program.
+Bashir was handed over to UNICEF who placed him in a counseling and social reintegration program by the Elman Peace and Human Rights Centre which is supported with funding from the European Union.
+Staff at the Centre explained to Khadra that Bashir needed to join an Interim Care Centre (ICC) and undergo psychosocial counseling, after which he would join an education and vocational training program.

 For Khadra, Bashir had become a completely different person since he disappeared when he was 14.